-Penn E&R personnel completed a successful pilot test of In Situ Chemical Oxidation (ISCO) at a commercial site where Volatile Organic Compounds (VOCs) were present in soils and ground water at levels exceeding the Pennsylvania Department of Environmental Protection (PADEP) Land Recycling and Environmental Remediation Standards Act (Act 2) Medium Specific Concentrations (MSCs).
-After injection of approximately 2,100-gallons of sodium persulfate oxidant solution into five wells at the site, post-injection ground water sampling results showed significant overall reductions of VOC mass in the targeted areas; as much as a 75% reduction of existing trichloroethene (TCE) mass was observed in the most contaminated ground water monitoring well following injection.
-Penn E&R is currently preparing for a scaled-up ISCO program to follow this successful pilot test.
+Penn E&R personnel completed a successful pilot test of in-situ chemical oxidation (ISCO) at a commercial site where volatile organic compounds (VOCs) were present in soils and ground water at levels exceeding Medium Specific Concentrations pursuant to the Pennsylvania Department of Environmental Protection Land Recycling and Environmental Remediation Standards Act.
+After an injection of approximately 2,100 gallons of sodium persulfate oxidant solution into five wells at the site, post-injection ground water sampling results showed significant overall reductions of VOC mass in the targeted areas, including as much as a 75% reduction of existing trichloroethene mass was observed in the most-contaminated ground water monitoring well.
+Penn E&R completed a scaled-up ISCO program following this successful pilot test.

-- Communication with the United States Environmental Protection Agency (USEPA)
+- Communication with United States Environmental Protection Agency